henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 Before you get started with Adapt, you will need to install [Node.js](http://nodejs.org/) (the LTS version) and [Git](http://git-scm.com/downloads) if you haven't already done so.

+> Linux users please note that on some distributions the node folder is called 'nodejs' - which will not work.
+You can work around this by either running `$ sudo apt install nodejs-legacy` or by creating a symbolic link that has the right name by doing something like `$ sudo ln -s /usr/bin/nodejs /usr/bin/node`

-Windows users may prefer [Git for Windows](https://msysgit.github.io/) or [Github for Windows](http://windows.github.com/). **Note: if you install Git for Windows, you will need to reboot after installation even though it doesn't prompt you to do this**.
+> Windows users may prefer [Git for Windows](https://msysgit.github.io/) or [Github for Windows](http://windows.github.com/). **Note: if you install Git for Windows, you will need to reboot after installation even though it doesn't prompt you to do this**.

-OS X 10.9 (Mavericks) users - you should be able to install git simply by trying to run the command 'git' in the Terminal.
+> Mac users running OS X 10.9 Mavericks (or better) you should be able to install git simply by trying to run the command 'git' in the Terminal.
 It should recognise what you are trying to do and prompt you to install the XCode Command Line Tools, which include Git.
+Note that if you installed the XCode Command Line Tools whilst running a previous version of macOS then you may need to update by running `$ sudo xcode-select --install`.
+Also check for any updates in the App Store.

 Once you've got both Git and Node.js installed, the other components you'll need can be installed with the Node Package Manager - AKA [npm](https://npmjs.org/) - which **comes installed with Node.js**